a-schild/jave2/README.md

 ## Credits

-Jave2 is based on the jave version from Carlo Pelliccia The original project page with source code can be found here:
+Jave is based on the jave version from Carlo Pelliccia The original project page with source code can be found here:

 http://www.sauronsoftware.it/projects/jave/